 <p class="mt-4">Already have an account? <a href="@Model.LoginLink">Sign in</a></p>

-Place a .cshtml file in /Templates/Users/UserCreate/ConfirmationEmail.
-Inherit the same ViewModelTemplate<UserCreateViewModel>.
-The view model provides the ApprovalLink, which points to your Set password page and includes a recovery token.
+Place a .cshtml file in /Templates/Users/UserCreate/ConfirmationEmail and inherit the ViewModelTemplate<UserCreateViewModel>.
+It exposes an ApprovalLink property, which points to your Set password page and includes a recovery token.

 @inherits ViewModelTemplate<Dynamicweb.Users.Frontend.UserCreate.UserCreateViewModel>